 Is there someone (or hopefully, several someones) at your company who it seems like everyone wants to work with?

-Maybe they always get pulled into brainstorms, or maybe your team's leaders consult with them.
-Or maybe it just seems like everyone on your team just really, really likes them.
+Perhaps it's someone with amazing soft skills which get them pulled into brainstorms.
+Or maybe they're the go-to consultant for some of the most impactful business issues.
+Or maybe it just seems like everyone on your team really, really likes them.

 What are soft skills?